EpocDotFr/parkitect-blueprint-reader/README.md

 parkitect-blueprint-reader coaster.png
 ```

-The `--pretty` option may be used to pretty-print the ouputted JSON.
+The `--pretty` option may be used to pretty-print the outputted JSON.

 ## References